Arabia Mountain Path: Sites along the AMP

 National Historic District of Lithonia: Lithonia, Georgia meaning "place of stone" features many historic buildings constructed from the locally quarried "Tidal Grey" granite of nearby Arabia Mountain.
 The city was just a crossroads until the Georgia Railroad arrived in 1845, linking Lithonia with Augusta and Atlanta.
 The city was incorporated in 1856, when the original town boundaries reached only one mile from the railroad station.
 The historic town center is currently the northernmost point on the AMP.

 Vaughters Farm: This historic farmhouse and barn are part of the last remaining dairy landscape in DeKalb County, Georgia, a county that once was filled with dairy farms.
 S.B.
 Vaughters purchased the 144 acres in 1946.
 With the help of a seventh-grade student, he completed the granite farmhouse and barn across Klondike Road by 1947.
 Vaughters raised dairy and beef cattle on this farm through the 1980s, making it the last operational dairy farm in DeKalb County.
 The farm is currently a part of Panola Mountain State Park and has been rehabilitated to serve as the headquarters for the Arabia Mountain Heritage Area Alliance.

-Horace King Commemorative Covered Bridge: The covered bridge over Stephenson Creek was created by the PATH foundation in 2004, honoring the lattice truss construction used by Horace King, a former slave and the one of the most prominent 19th-century bridge architect in the American South, and also served in the Alabama State House.
+Horace King Commemorative Covered Bridge: The covered bridge over Stephenson Creek was created by the PATH foundation in 2004, honoring the lattice truss construction used by Horace King, a former slave and one of the most prominent 19th-century bridge architects in the American South, and also served in the Alabama State House.

 Evans Mill Ruins: Just off the trail head parking lot are the ruins of a dam and millrace that was located on the Pole Bridge Creek.
 The Evans Family took advantage of the drop in elevation on the creek to grind wheat and corn without motors.
 The mill was in operation until the 1940s.

 Historic District of Klondike: This historic district was listed on the National Register of Historic Places in 2007.
 The district includes granite commercial buildings as well as several antebellum homes.
 It is accessible on the path east of the Horace King Commemorative Bridge.

 Flat Rock Community: Flat Rock is the oldest African American settlement in DeKalb County, beginning as an agricultural community bound by the large South, Lyon, and Johnson farms.
 After emancipation, many former slaves stayed in the area, building schools, churches, and civic organizations.
 The community remained intact through The Great Migration and is the site of Flat Rock Archives and a historic cemetery.